d-ries/linux-essentials/04_filesandfolders/01_course.md

 -rw-r--r-- 1 student student    0 Oct  6 08:20 .sudo_as_admin_successful
 -rw-r--r-- 1 student student  45M Feb 28 11:48 server.jar
 ```
-Notice how we combined 3 options in the command above. both `ls -a -l -h` and `ls -alh` will function exactly the same and will use all 3 options.
+Notice how we combined 3 options in the command above.
+Both `ls -a -l -h` and `ls -alh` will function exactly the same and will use all 3 options.
+The options can be put in any order, so `ls -hal` is also correct.
 These 3 option are often the most used ones when it comes to the `ls` command.
 You could look them up in the manpage but we will give an overview:
-* the `-a` option will show hidden files and folders. **In Linux, hidden files and folders start with a `.` sign. eg. the `.bashrc` file.**
+* the `-a` option will show hidden files and folders. **In Linux, hidden files and folders start with a `.` dot. eg. the `.bashrc` file.**
-* the `-l` option will show a _longlisting_.
+* the `-l` option will show a _long listing_.
 This means that it will show all the extra output\* and not just the file and folder names.
 * the `-h` option refers to _human readable sizes_ and will make filesizes appear with the proper measuring unit rather than showing all sizes in bytes.

 \* The `-rw-r--r-- 1` column refers to permissions on that specific file/folder.
 We will explain this in the chapter `users & permissions`.
 The column containing `student  student` refer to the owner of that specific file/folder and are linked to the permission column.
 The `45M` on the last line refer to the file size and  `Feb 28 11:48` refers to the timestamp of the last modification of the file.